How to Conserve Water – The Best Tips to Save Water

 Take Shorter Showers

 Simply reducing your shower time by a few minutes can save up to hundreds of gallons of water per month.
 Try setting a timer to keep your showers under 5 minutes.
 You can even use a low-flow shower head to help with the amount of water during your shower too!
+This small change is one of the easiest ways to conserve significant amounts of water.

 Don’t Let the Water Run